flu-crew/iav-sources-sinks/README.md

 ### Script 4
 This script uses Markov Chains to model state-to-state IAV transition probabilities, provides code for testing real and hypothetical IAV strain detection orders, and statistics to evaluate model prediction performance.
 You must load `IAV_Sources_and_Sinks.RData`, modified and saved in Script 3, to run this script.

+### Script 5
+This script draws out detections of three IAV clades and compares evolutionary trends between them.
+This script creates clade-specific Markov Chain models, testing correlation in their transition matrices via Mantel test, and plots the strongest edges of the transition matrix on a map.
+This script also generates Zeta diversity of these clades (not presented in the published manuscript).
+You must load `IAV_Sources_and_Sinks.RData`, modified and saved in Script 4, to run this script.
+This script saves nothing to the .RData file.

 ### Microreact
 The file `microreact_input_5y.csv` is written by script 1.
 The microreact figure in this manuscript can be made by following these steps:
  * Go to [the microreact website](https://microreact.org/upload).